About

 In addition to its local exhibition programme, the gallery participates in local and international art fairs and regularly collaborates with partner galleries and dealers to present a busy programme of exhibitions in Africa, Europe and the United States.
 Guns & Rain has helped launch several artists into international careers and has helped place African art in dozens of collections around the world.

-The gallery was a member of the African Art Galleries Association (AAGA) and the Association of Women Art Dealers (AWAD).
+The gallery has been a member of the African Art Galleries Association (AAGA) and the Association of Women Art Dealers (AWAD).
 We also collaborate with universities and have hosted artists and multiple interns from the University of Johannesburg and University of Oxford.

 The name ‘Guns & Rain’ comes from the work of South African-born British anthropologist and playwright David Lan, who wrote about guerrillas and spirit mediums in Zimbabwe’s liberation struggle.
 Lan’s work is concerned with culture, identity, land, struggle, change, and other important African themes that also inform the curatorial focus and programme of the gallery.